Launch Spotlight: SpaceX to launch Italian radar satellite

 Weather

-The latest weather forecast from Space Launch Delta 45 shows an 80% chance for acceptable launch conditions with the primary concern being cumulus clouds.
-In the event of a 24-hour delay, the chance of acceptable conditions will be 70% with the primary concerns being cumulus clouds.
-Both days feature low risks for upper-level winds, booster recovery weather, and solar activity.
+The latest weather forecast from Space Launch Delta 45 shows a greater than 90% chance of acceptable launch conditions with the primary concern being cumulus clouds.
+In the event of a 24-hour delay, the weather remains greater than 90% go with the primary concern being cumulus clouds.
+Both days feature low risks.
 (Updated: Jan.
-24, 5 p.m.
+30, 12 p.m.
 EST)

 Where to watch?